LuZeking/CV-of-Zejin-Lu/index.md

 ## Service

 Minister of Foreign Student Department`HNU 2018-2019`
-Organizing activaties and providing consulting serives for foreign student to help them get into the local well.
+<br> Organizing activaties and providing consulting serives for foreign student to help them get into the local well._<br>

 ## Hobbys
 Football, Reading and Music